oasis-tcs/idpf-specification/idpf_specification.md

  *
  * PF/VF sends this message to negotiate PTP capabilities.
 CP updates bitmap
  * with supported features and fulfills appropriate structures.
- * If Devcie Control recommends primary MBX for PTP: secondary_mbx is set to false.
+ * If Device Control recommends primary MBX for PTP: secondary_mbx is set to false.
  * If Device control recommends secondary MBX for PTP: secondary_mbx is set to true.
  * Control plane has 2 MBX and the driver has 1 or 2 MBX, send_to_peer_driver
  * opcode must be be used to send a message when ptp_peer_mb_q_id is valid using